-Mammograms are done at our Women’s Diagnostic Center on Northwest Avenue, Suite 101.
-Or you may also be able to schedule at our Lynden location.
+Mammograms are performed at our Women’s Diagnostic Center on Northwest Ave.
+Suite 101, or you may be able to schedule at our Lynden location.

 What is Mammography?

 A mammogram is a low-dose x-ray of the breast.
 The breast is placed on a device which compresses it, spreading the breast enabling the x-rays to produce a precise image.

 Since a mammogram is able to find such small tumors, it will catch lumps long before manual exams or symptoms begin.
 Catching cancer early increases chances of positive treatment and desired outcomes.

 Mammography has an overall accuracy rate of 90 percent and is highly regulated for image quality.
 Our mammography technologists are required to have extensive specialized training in order to perform these exams.
 The Women’s Diagnostic Center uses a state-of-the-art low radiation mammography machine which provides your physician with crisp, clear images for highly accurate readings.

 Often, excuses may arise in hopes of putting off having a mammogram.
 Lack of family risk factors, fear of the exam and fear of a positive finding are most common.
 The FDA reports most positive findings are not cancer, but benign tumors.
 Special tests such as biopsies are used to discern whether a lump is cancerous.
 Delaying the diagnosis of breast cancer does not change the diagnosis, it only increases your risk of a worse outcome, possibly death.

 All women should receive a mammogram by age 40 in order to establish a baseline.
 This baseline mammogram should be followed up every one to two years until age 49.
 At age 50, the American Cancer Society recommends annual exams.
 Younger women who have a high incidence of breast cancer in their family should set up a personal mammography/exam regimen with their doctor.